mishapadidar/stellarator_multiobjective/lab_notebook.md

 ## Multi-Objective Optimization of Stellarator Plasma Boundaries

 ### ToDO
-- Untested features and problems
+- Upgrade concurrent evals and jacobian in qh\_prob1.py so that arbitrary number of points can be evaluated.
 - Concurrent evaluation test
 - Exploratory Analysis
   - Switch to SurfaceRZPseudoSpectral coordinates
   - time evaluations and finite difference.